Snettisham: Geographical and historical overview

-The Snettisham Hoard is a series of discoveries of Iron Age precious metal, including nearly 180 gold torcs, 75 complete and the rest fragmentary, found in the area between 1948 and 1973 at Wild Ken Hill.
+The Snettisham Hoard is a series of discoveries of Iron Age precious metal, including nearly 180 gold torcs, 75 complete and the rest fragmentary, found in the area between 1948 and 1973 at Ken Hill.
 In 1985 there was also a find of Romano-British jewellery and raw materials buried in a clay pot in AD 155, the Snettisham Jeweller's Hoard.
 Although this latter find has no direct connection with the nearby Iron Age finds, it may be evidence of a long tradition of gold- and silver-working in the area.

 Snettisham has a complex entry in the Domesday Book of 1086, where it is divided in ownership between William de Warenne and the Bishop of Bayeux.
-Related berewicks are West Newton and Castle Rising, moreover Weston Longville is said to be in Snettisham's valuation.
+Related berewicks are West Newton and Castle Rising and Weston Longville is said to be in Snettisham's valuation.
 The name of the manor is spelt in four different ways, two very similar to the present pronunciation, one of Snesham and one of Nestesham.

+In 2024 Snettisham received national attention on account of its feral chicken population.
+Residents reportedly had mixed views about the birds.

 Governance

-An electoral ward in the same name exists.
-This ward had a population of 4,032 at the 2011 Census.
+An electoral ward of the same name exists and had a population of 4,032 at the 2011 Census.